Peru Ruins

 Travel Day: Ollantaytambo to Cusco via Sacred Valley of the Incas

-The Ollantaytambo ruins is another top Cusco attraction.
-Its large stone terraces are remarkable and the site is well-preserved.
+The Ollantaytambo ruins are another top Cusco attraction.
+Its large stone terraces are remarkable, and the site is well-preserved.
 At the top of the ruins, we saw the most incredible view of the town.

 Pro-tip: